-We Also Provide Private Process Serving Services throughout District of Columbia
+We Provide Court Case filing and Copy Services throughout District of Columbia

-When you must serve your important court documents or have your urgent notification delivered in District of Columbia we are here to make sure that happens.
+When you must deliver or pick up important court documents or have your urgent notification delivered in District of Columbia we are here to make sure that happens.
 A.C.E.
 Process Servers will serve any defendant, respondent, witness or adverse person in District of Columbia at any address and at any time needed.
 You can count on us carry out your directives and connect with the subject of your matter.
 A.C.E.
 Authorized Process Servers travel extensively throughout District of Columbia and are available to assist you immediately.

 A.C.E.
-District of Columbia manages professional process serving services.
-Service of Process services in District of Columbia.
-Our private services in District of Columbia eventually presented civil case, an agreed resolution settling the case or pre-trial resolution and important extension of the dependable services we provide on behalf of our clients.
+District of Columbia manages professional court documnet services in District of Columbia.
+Our courthouse agents in District of Columbia eventually presented civil case, an agreed resolution settling the case or pre-trial resolution and important extension of the dependable services we provide on behalf of our clients.
 When you need a reputable company to take care of your proceution of the case if a case proceeds to a hearing or trial.
 Trials in District of Columbia courts are often held only after extensive pre-trial procedures that in more than 90% of cases lead to a default judgment.
 Territory outside of District of Columbia, such as the District of Columbia or American Samoa, often have courts established under federal or territorial law which substitute for a state court system, distinct from the ordinary federal court system. you can count on A.C.E. as thousands of other happy clients have for twenty years.
 Cases in District of Columbia courts begin in a trial court where lawsuits and criminal cases are filed and evidence is

 District of Columbia State trial courts are usually located in a courthouse in one of the county seat's within District of Columbia.
 Even when state trial courts include more than one county in a judicial district, it isn't uncommon for the state trial court to hold regular sessions at each county seat in its jurisdiction and function from the point of view of litigants as if it were a county based court.